SourceFuse Ends 2023 with Remarkable Growth

 SourceFuse's achievements in 2023 featured a substantial 40% increase in revenue, 72% renewal business, and 45% increase in customer base.
 Anticipating 2024 trends, SourceFuse is poised for further success, with projections aligning with its ongoing upward trajectory.
 Notably, the company's workforce expanded by 14% with a 25% target set for 2024.

-"As we close on another memorable twelve months, I'm delighted with our collective achievements, milestones, and the exciting trajectory that lies ahead," says Kelly Dyer, Executive Chairman & Co-Founder at SourceFuse.
+"As we close on another memorable twelve months, I'm delighted with our collective achievements, milestones, and the exciting trajectory that lies ahead," says Gautam Ghai, CEO & Co-Founder at SourceFuse.
 "While industry growth has been sluggish for many companies, we've proactively addressed this trend by intensifying efforts to broaden our customer base and diversify solutions.
 We're placing a deliberate focus on genAI to drive revenue and expand our footprint in the market."

 2023 marked a significant rebranding initiative for SourceFuse, highlighted by its new website launch.
 This transformation was accompanied by its new company values: high standards; solid work ethic and accountability; humility; agility; team player; and customer success.
 Together these values represent the dedication to SourceFuse's customer-centric approach, ensuring solution offerings are precisely personalized to address their unique challenges.